• Skip to primary navigation

 Luxury Accommodations in Jasper

 The views are to die for.
-Right on the shores of Pyramid Lake, just 5km outside of Jasper, Pyramid Lake Resort allows you to try a lot of different outdoor activities such as canoeing, fishing, and hiking.
-Each room includes a refrigerator, a coffee machine, and a gas fireplace, providing for the ultimate cozy environment.
+Right on the shores of Pyramid Lake, just 5km outside of Jasper, Pyramid Lake Resort allows you to try many different outdoor activities, such as canoeing, fishing, and hiking.
+Each room includes a refrigerator, a coffee machine, and a gas fireplace, providing the ultimate cozy environment.

 Pyramid Lake Resort